-Information relating to each director is described below, including: his or her age and period of service as a director of the company; his or her business experience during the past five years (including directorships at other public companies); and the other experience, qualifications, attributes or skills that led the board to conclude he or she should continue to serve as a director of the company.
-For a further discussion of the board's process and reasons for nominating these candidates, see "Nominating and Governance Committee" beginning on page 8.
+Information relating to each director is described below, including: his or her age and period of service as a director of the company; his or her business experience during the past five years (including directorships at other public companies); his or her membership on committees of the board of directors; and the other experience, qualifications, attributes or skills that led the nominating and governance committee and the board to conclude he or she should continue to serve as a director of the company.
+For a further discussion of the board's process and reasons for nominating these candidates, see "Nominating and Governance Committee" on pages 8-9.